tafcosta/SHOCKr/README.md

-# SHOCKR-1d
+# SHOCKr-1d
-Shockr is a 1D spherical hydro solver designed for studying the shock structure emerging from the interaction between a spherically symmetric wind and an ambient medium with any specified density, velocity and temperature structure.
+SHOCKr is a 1D spherical hydro solver designed for studying the shock structure emerging from the interaction between a spherically symmetric wind and an ambient medium with any specified density, velocity and temperature structure.

 ![Alt Text](density_slice.png)
-<em> Fig. 1: Density slice of spherical outflow solution produced by Shockr.
+<em> Fig. 1: Density slice of spherical outflow solution produced by SHOCKr.
 The central wind (modelled as a boundary condition) streams radially outwards until it encounters a reverse shock.
 The wind also drives a forward shock.
 Simulation performed in domain with 1,000 radial cells, using the HLLC Riemann solver. </em>

 ## Key Highlights